Learn more about Dime

 We haven’t seen anything like that from any of the candidates.
 Instead, we see a full embrace of the GOP and its orthodoxy.

 While GOP House candidates may not want voters to know what their prospective colleagues are saying, we do.
-Many GOP candidates hope most voters are unaware of the radicalization that has led the Republican party to embrace white nationalist conspiracy theories that have been deadly to our communities.
+Many GOP candidates hope most voters are unaware of the radicalization that has led the Republican Party to embrace white nationalist conspiracy theories that have been deadly to our communities.

 Back to top